shanthi1999/web-dev-error-solutions/errors/javascript/creating-a-centered-vertically-and-horizontally-modal-with-css-grid/README.md

+# 🐞 Creating a Centered, Vertically and Horizontally, Modal with CSS Grid

 This document describes how to create a centered modal using CSS Grid.
 This method offers a clean and concise approach compared to other techniques involving flexbox or absolute positioning.
 It's particularly useful for quickly styling responsive modals without complex calculations.